tabreturn/tabreturn.github.io/_posts/2018-06-27-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <img src="{{ site.url }}/img/pitl03/iteration-increment.png" class="fullwidth" />
 </figure>

+You may name this `i` variable whatever you wish, but it is a popular convention to represent the *iterator* value using `i`.

 The final line states that `i` is equal to itself plus one.
 Once `i` reaches twenty-three, the program can continue with any other code that follows.
 To draw 23 circles, place a `ellipse` function within the loop:

 {% highlight py %}